 Fortunately, it never came to that.
 But for many others who are never shown a better way, it does.

-It is this reason, that has inspired me to write this short blog.
-I remember my struggle very well, and if I can help someone else to overcome their depression naturally, then I am happy and honored to do so.
+It is this reason that has inspired me to write this short blog.
+I remember my struggle very well, and depression’s heavy shadow still emerges in my life from time to time, so if I can help someone else to overcome their depression naturally, or at least learn how to manage it better, then I am happy and honored to do so.

 I sincerely hope that this helps you…

 1) Accept Responsibility That You Must Change Your Life

 In this world most of us are victims my friends, some obviously more than others.

 I myself was born into chaos, and my earliest memory of childhood was violence and turmoil, and naturally much of my life was filled with violence and turmoil as a result.
 My upbringing created a mental blueprint that caused me a great deal of difficulty growing up, one that almost destroyed me.

 This is unfair, yes, because babies (to the best of our human knowledge) don’t ask to be born into this madness.
 But as the saying goes, it is what is is, there’s no point in crying over spilt milk, we just have to figure out a way to clean it up or move on — and yes, there is always a way to clean things up or at least move on.